 I hope with all my heart that those of you in the US who are reading this will join me in voting for Biden-Harris, as imperfect as they may be.
-There will be plenty of time for criticism of them, and for pushing them as much as we can in a more progressive direction, after they are elected, but this is the time to make sure they get elected.
-This is the time to take a stand against rising fascism, a growing white supremacist movement, militarized and racist policing, sexism, the Republican agenda to disempower women, and the environmental devastation that threatens our very survival.
+This is the time to take a stand against rising fascism, a growing white supremacist movement, flagrant sexism and the Republican agenda to disempower women, and the environmental devastation that threatens our very survival.
 This is the time to do everything we can to make sure that Trump doesn’t stay in office for another 4 years (or beyond).

 I know these are strong words, not the usual stuff of nonduality.
-But my version of nonduality includes the everyday world.
-It includes our humanity.
-It includes how we organize our societies and live together in groups, which is really what politics is all about.
-Nonduality and spirituality includes EVERYTHING.
-It includes Joan taking a stand against the rising tide of fascism in 2020.
+But my version of nonduality includes Joan taking a stand against the rising tide of fascism in 2020.

 Finally, as my mother taught me long ago, que sera sera, what will be, will be.
 Or, in other words, Thy will be done.
 That’s an important perspective to keep in mind.
 Ultimately, none of us knows what’s best for the universe, but this movement of the universe called Joan has been moved to write this post for whatever reason.